vbookshelf/Offline-MedAi-Console/README.md

 - When setting up an AI tool that uses voice, it helps to tell it (in the system message) not to use markdown - or else the AI will speak the markdown symbols out loud.
 - When creating tools that will generate math notation, you need to tell the model to use LaTeX when generating math notation.
 Please add this note to the system message: Use LaTeX notation for mathematical or scientific expressions.

-- Whisper is an LLM, and it can hallucinate.
-It sometimes generates random text like "Thank you for watching!".
-This text then gets converted in to speech.

 <br>

 ## References